 Make Healthy Swaps When You Eat Out

-But making a better choice doesn’t mean sacrificing on flavor.
+But making a better choice doesn’t mean sacrificing flavor.
 Try swapping fried food for grilled food.
-Or if you really can live without fried food then invest in an good air fryer.
+Or if you really can live without fried food, then invest in a good air fryer.
 You will get to enjoy crispy fried food as much as you want with 50 times less oil!

 Order a side salad or veggies instead of fries, or go for a nice glass of red or white instead of a sugary cocktail.